bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-08-01-celebrating-britains-first-black-star.md

 In 1997 he reflected on his long and eventful career as an actor: ‘My experiences of theatre, television, films has been wonderful.
 I’ve enjoyed every minute of it.’
 In 2002 the National Film Theatre (now BFI Southbank) paid tribute to Cameron and he returned in 2017 for another tribute, for his 100th birthday, with an on-stage interview in NFT1 organised by Screen Nation.
 It was packed and he received a standing ovation.

 Not long before he passed away, he said: ‘Actors don’t retire.
-They live in hope – hope that the phone will still ring.’
+They live in hope – hope that the phone will still ring.’<br>

-Stephen Bourne, bfi.org.uk, 7 July 2020
+**Stephen Bourne, bfi.org.uk, 7 July 2020**

 **Burt Caesar** is a British actor, broadcaster and director for stage and television, who was born in St Kitts and migrated to England with his family as a child.
 His career has encompassed acting in Bond films (_Skyfall_, 2012), stage performances including in Shakespearian roles, and many plays for BBC Radio 4.
 Caesar regularly works as a director and is an artistic advisor at the Royal Academy of Dramatic Art (RADA).
-He is also a commentator on theatre and literature.
+He is also a commentator on theatre and literature.<br>

 **Esther Anderson** is a Jamaican filmmaker, photographer and actress.
 Anderson helped to develop the Jamaican music label Island Records from the early 1960s.
-In parallel with her photography and work with Island Records, Anderson steadily developed a career as an actress and a filmmaker.
+In parallel with her photography and work with Island Records, Anderson steadily developed a career as an actress and a filmmaker.<br>

 **Carmen Munroe**  **OBE** was born in Berbice, British Guiana as Carmen Steele.
 She is an actress, known for _Doctor Who_ (1963), _Desmond’s_ (1989) and _From a Bird’s Eye View_ (1970).
-Munroe is one of the founders of Talawa, UK’s black theatre company.
+Munroe is one of the founders of Talawa, UK’s black theatre company.<br>

 **Corinna Antrobus** is Arts and Culture Communications Officer for Hackney.
 Channel 4’s _Sunday Brunch Film_ presenter and freelance film critic, she was Communications Manager for Picturehouse 26 cinemas and independent film distribution company.
-Founder of Bechdel Test Fest – an ongoing celebration of films that hail positive representation for women in film, programming film events at various locations in London since 2014.
+Founder of Bechdel Test Fest – an ongoing celebration of films that hail positive representation for women in film, programming film events at various locations in London since 2014.<br>

 **Margaret Omolola Young, Baroness Young of Hornsey**  **OBE** is a British actress, author, crossbench peer and Chancellor of the University of Nottingham.
 Young worked as a professional actress from 1976 to 1984, and from 1990 to 1992 was lecturer in media studies at the Polytechnic of West London.
 Following this she was lecturer, senior lecturer, principal lecturer, professor of cultural studies and in the end emeritus professor at Middlesex University.
-Young became project director of the Archives and Museum of Black Heritage in 1997, she was Commissioner in the Royal Commission on Historical Manuscripts in the years 2000 and 2001, and Chair at Nitro Theatre Company in 2004.
+Young became project director of the Archives and Museum of Black Heritage in 1997, she was Commissioner in the Royal Commission on Historical Manuscripts in the years 2000 and 2001, and Chair at Nitro Theatre Company in 2004.<br>

+**EARL CAMERON BRITAIN’S FIRST BLACK SCREEN STAR**

+**Celebrating Britain’s First Black
+Screen Star**

+Sun 1 Aug 14:00

+**African Odysseys present:
+A Warm December**

+Sun 1 Aug 17:30 (+ intro by actor
+Esther Anderson); Wed 18 Aug 20:40

+**Pool of London**

+Mon 2 Aug 14:00 (+intro);
+Wed 25 Aug 20:50

+**Two Gentlemen Sharing**

+Fri 6 Aug 17:10 (+ intro by season curator Burt Caesar); Mon 23 Aug 20:30

+**Flame in the Streets**

+Sun 8 Aug 15:00; Sat 28 Aug 17:10

+**Sapphire**

+Tue 10 Aug 20:20 (+ discussion);
+Sat 28 Aug 13:00

+**The Fear of Strangers** (+ intro) +

+**The Chocolate Tree**

+Sat 14 July 14:10

+**Thunder on Sycamore Street** + discussion with Actor Ashley Walters (schedule permitting) and playwright Stephen S Thompson)

+Sat 14 Aug 17:30
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc3Nzg0NDUzM119
+eyJoaXN0b3J5IjpbLTE4NTY3MTMyMTYsLTc3Nzg0NDUzM119
 -->